Location Map & Facilities

 Trash and garbage is collected in specially designed odor containing poly bags and stored in a bear proof container area until the next aircraft flight, which transports this material back to Homer for proper landfill disposal.
 The camp personnel and guides are very strict regarding the handling of any food or trash, both in the camp and in the field.
 In 15 years of operation we have never had a bear damage the camp or cause a bear to be displaced in anyway and we fully intend to maintain this perfect record.

-The guides quarters are four smaller cabins strategically placed throughout the camp location.
+The naturalist quarters are four smaller cabins strategically placed throughout the camp location.
 In this manner Hallo Bay personnel are always nearby and available for any need that may arise.

 On arrival, guests are given a Hallo Bay facilities and use orientation by the camp staff and the cook will define the use of the galley area.